solidexpert-ltd/ngx-rehydrate/.github/SETUP_SUMMARY.md

 **What it does**:
 1. Checks out code
 2. Sets up Node.js (versions 18 & 20)
-3. Installs dependencies
+3. Installs ng-packagr and dependencies
-4. Builds library in production mode
+4. Builds library using ng-packagr
-5. Verifies build output
+5. Verifies build output in `dist/`
 6. Uploads artifacts
 7. Creates summary report